-When the webcam device is detached from the host, the emulated webcam device is automatically detached from the guest.

-Mac OS X hosts

-OS X version 10.7 or newer is required.

-When the webcam device is detached from the host, the emulated webcam device remains attached to the guest and must be manually detached using the VBoxManage controlvm "VM name" webcam detach command.

-Linux hosts

-When the webcam is detached from the host, the emulated webcam device is automatically detached from the guest only if the webcam is streaming video.
-If the emulated webcam is inactive, it should be manually detached using the VBoxManage controlvm "VM name" webcam detach command.

-- webcam list: This operation lists webcams attached to the running VM.
-The output is a list of absolute paths or aliases that were used for attaching the webcams to the VM using the 'webcam attach' command above. - addencpassword <id> <password file>|- [--removeonsuspend <yes|no>]: This operation supplies an encrypted VM specified by <id> with the encryption password to enable a headless start.
-Either specify the absolute path of a password file on the host file system: cpassword file>, or use a '-' to instruct VBoxManage to prompt the user for the encryption password.
+- Windows hosts: When the webcam device is detached from the host, the emulated webcam device is automatically detached from the guest. - Mac OS X hosts: OS X version 10.7 or newer is required. - When the webcam device is detached from the host, the emulated webcam device remains attached to the guest and must be manually detached using the VBoxManage controlvm webcam detach command. - Linux hosts: When the webcam is detached from the host, the emulated webcam device is automatically detached from the guest only if the webcam is streaming video.
+If the emulated webcam is inactive, it should be manually detached using the VBoxManage controlvm webcam detach command. - webcam list: Lists webcams attached to the running VM.
+The output is a list of absolute paths or aliases that were used for attaching the webcams to the VM using the webcam attach command. - addencpassword <id> <password file>|- [--removeonsuspend <yes|no>]: Supplies an encrypted VM specified by <id> with the encryption password to enable a headless start.
+Either specify the absolute path of a password file on the host file system: <password file>, or use to instruct VBoxManage to prompt the user for the encryption password.

---removeonsuspend <yes|no> specifies whether to remove/keep the password from/in VM memory when the VM is suspended.
+--removeonsuspend <yes|no>: Specifies whether to remove the password or keep the password in VM memory when the VM is suspended.
 If the VM has been suspended and the password has been removed, the user needs to resupply the password before the VM can be resumed.
-This feature is useful in cases where the user doesn't want the password to be stored in VM memory, and the VM is suspended by a host suspend event.
+This feature is useful in cases where the user does not want the password to be stored in VM memory, and the VM is suspended by a host suspend event.

-Note: On VirtualBox versions 5.0 and later, data stored on hard disk images can be transparently encrypted for the guest.
-VirtualBox uses the AES algorithm in XTS mode and supports 128 or 256 bit data encryption keys (DEK).
+Note: On Oracle VM VirtualBox versions 5.0 and later, data stored on hard disk images can be transparently encrypted for the guest.
+Oracle VM VirtualBox uses the AES algorithm in XTS mode and supports 128 or 256 bit data encryption keys (DEK).
 The DEK is stored encrypted in the medium properties, and is decrypted during VM startup by supplying the encryption password.

-The "VBoxManage encryptmedium" operation is used to create a DEK encrypted medium.
-See chapter 9.31.2, Encrypting disk images, page 231" for details.
-When starting an encrypted VM from a VirtualBox GUI app, the user will be prompted for the encryption password.
+The VBoxManage encryptmedium command is used to create a DEK encrypted medium.
+See chapter 9.30.2, Encrypting Disk Images, page 250.
+When starting an encrypted VM from the Oracle VM VirtualBox GUI, the user will be prompted for the encryption password.

-For a headless encrypted VM start, use:
+For a headless encrypted VM start, use the following command:

+'''

-VBoxManage startvm "vmname" -type headless
+VBoxManage startvm "vmname" --type headless

+'''